 The International Food Policy Research Institute (IFPRI) provides research-based policy solutions to sustainably reduce poverty and end hunger and malnutrition in developing countries.
 Established in 1975, IFPRI currently has more than 600 employees working in over 50 countries.
 It is a research center of CGIAR, a worldwide partnership engaged in agricultural research for development.

 VTechWorks is Virginia Tech's institutional repository.
-It contains born-digital and scanned publication of Virginia Tech faculty and student, plus documents like Virgnia state publications.
+It contains born-digital and scanned publications of Virginia Tech faculty and students, like dissertations, plus documents like Virginia state publication.
 Most are available in full text (PDF and other formats) and have no restrictions on access.

 Virginia Tech's open access institutional repository, publicizes and preserves the scholarly work of Virginia Tech faculty, students, and staff: journal articles, books, theses, dissertations, conference papers, slide presentations, technical reports, working papers, administrative documents, videos, images, and more.
 Most content is recent, published within the last 15 years, but there is also a great deal of older and historical content.
 The full text of all documents is available, often in PDF format, and all entries are indexed by search engines such as Google Scholar and Discovery Search.
 Any member of the Virginia Tech community can upload material to VTechWorks.

 How VTechWorks benefits researchers

 Research in VTechWorks is widely disseminated, free to anyone in the world with an Internet connection.

 Research in VTechWorks is easily discovered, since it is indexed in Google Scholar, WorldCat, the Virginia Tech website, and the Library's Discovery.

 Research in VTechWorks has increased impact: many studies show that openly accessible research is more frequently cited by journalists and scholars than research published in journals and books that must be paid for.